Thrombotic thrombocytopenic purpura: Signs and symptoms

-High blood pressure (hypertension) may be found on examination.

 Causes

 TTP, as with other microangiopathic hemolytic anemias (MAHAs), is caused by spontaneous aggregation of platelets and activation of coagulation in the small blood vessels.
 Platelets are consumed in the aggregation process and bind vWF.
 These platelet-vWF complexes form small blood clots which circulate in the blood vessels and cause shearing of red blood cells, resulting in their rupture and formation of schistocytes.
-The two best understood causes of TTP are due to autoimmunity and an inherited deficiency of ADAMTS13 (known as the Upshaw-Schülman syndrome).
-The majority of the remaining cases are secondary to some other factor.
+The two best understood causes of TTP are due to autoimmunity (acquired TTP), caused by autoantibodies targeting ADAMTS13, or congenital TTP: an inherited deficiency of ADAMTS13 (known as the Upshaw–Schulman syndrome).

 Autoimmune

-TTP of unknown cause was long known as idiopathic TTP but in 1998 the majority of cases were shown to be caused by the inhibition of the enzyme ADAMTS13 by antibodies.
-The relationship of reduced ADAMTS13 to the pathogenesis of TTP is known as the Furlan-Tsai hypothesis, after the two independent groups of researchers who published their research in the same issue of the New England Journal of Medicine.
-These cases are now classed as an autoimmune disease and are known as autoimmune TTP (not to be confused with immune/idiopathic thrombocytopenic purpura).
+In 1998, the majority of cases were shown to be caused by the inhibition of the enzyme ADAMTS13 by antibodies.
+Knowledge of this relationship between reduced ADAMTS13 and the pathogenesis of TTP is credited to two independent groups of researchers (Furlan and Tsai) who published their research in the same issue of the New England Journal of Medicine.

 ADAMTS13 is a metalloproteinase responsible for the breakdown of von Willebrand factor (vWF), a protein that links platelets, blood clots, and the blood vessel wall in the process of blood coagulation.
 Very large vWF multimers are more prone to lead to coagulation.
 Hence, without proper cleavage of vWF by ADAMTS13, coagulation occurs at a higher rate, especially in the microvasculature, part of the blood vessel system where vWF is most active due to high shear stress.
-In idiopathic TTP, severely decreased (<5% of normal) ADAMTS13 activity can be detected in most (80%) people, and inhibitors are often found in this subgroup (44–56%).

 Genetic

-This condition may also be congenital.
+TTP may also be congenital.
 Such cases may be caused by mutations in the ADAMTS13 gene.
-This hereditary form of TTP is called the Upshaw–Schulman syndrome.
-People with this inherited ADAMTS13 deficiency have a surprisingly mild phenotype, but develop TTP in clinical situations with increased von Willebrand factor levels, e.g. infection.
-Reportedly, less than 1% of all TTP cases are due to Upshaw–Schulman syndrome.
+This hereditary form of TTP is called Upshaw–Schulman syndrome (also spelled Upshaw–Schülman).
+People with this inherited ADAMTS13 deficiency have a surprisingly mild phenotype, but develop TTP in clinical situations with increased von Willebrand factor levels (e.g. infection).
+Reportedly, less than 5% of all TTP cases are due to Upshaw–Schulman syndrome.
 People with this syndrome generally have 5–10% of normal ADAMTS-13 activity.

+A 2024 study suggested that hereditary TTP is underdiagnosed and should be considered in cases of unexplained stroke, neonatal jaundice, and severe pre-eclampsia.
+The study estimated the global prevalence of hereditary TTP at 40 per million, in contrast to previously reported estimates of 0.5 to 2.0 per million.